 Listen to Ram Dass’s conversation with Roshi Joan Halifax about the intersection of social action and contemplative action on Ep.
 15 of the BHNN Guest Podcast

 Join Wendy Treynor, PhD, for a weekend of self-discovery and exploration with the I CAN HEAL Framework for Self-Healing and Happiness: a powerful, scientific theory of the soul.
-Uncover how you have been systematically led to undervalue and betray yourself and learn to become the captain of your own life November 30 – December 2, 2018 at 1440 Multiversity.
+Uncover how you have been systematically led to undervalue and betray yourself.
+Learn to become the captain of your own life November 30 – December 2, 2018 at 1440 Multiversity.
 Visit 1440.org/BeHereNow to learn more about this and other great retreats.